nkoep/nkoep.net/posts/random-forest-regressor.md

 In this section, we briefly go over the construction of random forests.
-Since a random forest is just a collection of trees trained on independently sampled subsets of the training set, the most complicated aspect of constructing a random forest was already covered in the previous post.
+Since a random forest is just a collection of trees trained on independently sampled subsets of the training set, the most complicated aspect of constructing a random forest was already discussed in the previous post.
-We first cover a bit of customary terminology.

 ### Bootstrapping, Aggregating and Bagging

 Since regression trees suffer from rather poor generalization (i.e., high variance in the bias-variance trade-off), the fundamental idea of random forests is to inject some variation into the training procedure.
-In particular, we consider $\nest$ different trees, which are all trained on a different subset of the training data.
+In particular, we consider $\nest$ different trees, which are all trained on different subsets of the training data.
-The intuition here is that while each individual tree might slightly overfit the samples it was trained on, by averaging the predictions of each individual tree this effect may be reduced, thereby reducing variance.
+The intuition here is that while each individual tree might slightly overfit the samples it was trained on, by averaging the predictions of each individual tree this effect may be reduced, which in turn reduces prediction variance of unseen data.

 Subsampling the training set is more commonly referred to as *bootstrapping*;
 a training (sub)set created in this way is called a *bootstrapped set*.
 The combination of **b**ootstrapping the training set and **agg**regat**ing** the individual predictions to form the ensemble's final prediction is what is generally known as *bagging*.
+This principle is not restricted to decision trees but can be applied to any classification or regression method in supervised learning.

-Apart from randomly subsampling the training data, there are other methods to force more variation into the individual regression trees.
-One common approach is to limit the number of features regression trees are allowed to consider when splitting internal nodes.
+Apart from randomly subsampling the training data, random forests inject an additional source of randomness into the training procedure by limiting and randomizing the features individual trees are allowed to consider when splitting internal nodes.
-In particular, at each node one randomly selects a fixed-size subset of features to consider.
-This may help avoid the tendency of trees to split on the same features as the other trees in the ensemble, even if they are trained on (different) bootstrapped samples, which ultimately helps reduce variance further.
+This often helps avoid the tendency of trees to split on the same features as other trees in the ensemble due to highly correlated, dominant features, even if they are trained on bootstrapped samples.
+A closely related ensemble method called *extremely randomized trees* (or *extra trees* for short), take things one step further.
+Instead of choosing the best split threshold based on the samples in a node, they randomly generate a set of candidate thresholds and pick the threshold with the best score to further decouple individual trees from the (bootstrapped) training set, thus potentially reducing variance.
+For simplicity, we will limit ourselves to random forests in this post.

 ### Random Sampling of the Training Set

-While the number of samples drawn from the training (*with* replacement) set to form the bootstrapped sample is usually around $\nsamp / 3$ in classification tasks, in regression it is more common to draw $\nsamp$ samples from the training set.
+While the number of samples drawn from the training set (*with* replacement) to form the bootstrapped sample is usually around $\nsamp / 3$ in classification tasks, in regression it is more common to draw $\nsamp$ samples from the training set.
 This may seem slightly counterintuitive at first glance as one might assume the bootstrapped set to almost coincide with the entire training set.
-Intuitively, the probability of selecting each sample only once is vanishingly small, so we can generally expect that a certain fraction of samples is chosen multiple times.
+Intuitively, the probability of selecting each sample only once is rather small, so we can generally expect that a certain fraction of samples is chosen multiple times.
-In actuality, however, this sampling procedure turns out to always select roughly 2/3 of the training samples.
-The question now is how many unique samples are drawn on average.
+The question remains though how many unique samples are drawn on average.

 To frame this question mathematically, let $S$ be a random subset of $[\nsamp]
 \defeq \set{1, \ldots, \nsamp}$ generated by picking $\nsamp$ values uniformly